José Manuel Kindelán

-José Manuel Kindelán Duany (8 October 1887 – 9 November 1919) was a Spanish referee and footballer who played as a defender for RCD Espanyol and Sociedad Gimnástica.
+José Manuel Kindelán Duany (8 October 1887 – 9 November 1919) was a Spanish referee and footballer who played as a defender for Atlético Madrid.

 Playing career

-Born in Cádiz, he moved to Madrid as a child, and enventually joined Club Español de Madrid in 1908, helping the club win its first piece of silverware, the 1908–09 Centro Championship, and then reached the 1909 Copa del Rey Final, which they lost 1-3 to Club Ciclista.
-His great campaign with Español earned him a move to Sociedad Gimnástica in 1909, featuring alongside the likes of José Carruana and Sócrates Quintana.
+Born in Cádiz, Kindelán moved to Madrid as a child, and eventually, he joined Español de Madrid in 1908, helping the club win its first piece of silverware, the 1908–09 Centro Championship, and then reached the 1909 Copa del Rey final, which they lost 1-3 to Club Ciclista.

+His great campaign with Español earned him a move to Sociedad Gimnástica in 1909, where he featured alongside the likes of José Carruana and Sócrates Quintana.
 Kindelán once again played an important role in the first piece of silverware of a club, this time contributing to Gimnástica winning the 1909–10 Centro Championship, and again in 1910–11 and 1913–14.
 In 1912, he helped Gimnástica reach which still remains the only Copa del Rey final in the club's history, which they lost 0–2 to FC Barcelona.
+On 9 December 1912, Kindelán of Gimnástica played a friendly match for Valencia's Club Hispania against Madrid FC, which ended in a 1–3 loss.

-Kindelán remained loyal to the club until 1915, when he left for Athletic Madrid, with whom he played for just one year before retiring at the end of the 1915–16 season.
+Kindelán remained loyal to the club until 1915, when he left for Atlético Madrid, with whom he played for just one year before retiring at the end of the 1915–16 season.